How to Choose the Best AI Writing Tool for Your Career

 Mobile vs Desktop: Where You Actually Write Matters

 Here's something nobody talks about enough—where you physically write determines which tool will actually help you.
-I tracked my writing locations for two weeks and discovered 67% happened on my phone.
+I tracked my writing locations for two weeks and discovered nearly 70% happened on my phone.
 Yet I'd been paying for a desktop-focused tool that required copy-pasting everything, which killed my productivity.
+Research consistently backs this up: mobile now accounts for the majority of professional messaging for most knowledge workers.

 Most professionals write in fragments now.
 You draft an email response while waiting for coffee.
 You approve social media copy during your commute.
 You revise a proposal paragraph between meetings on your phone.
 If your AI writing tool only works well on desktop, you're losing access to it during most of your actual writing moments.